-Our DSG ZooScan project was featured in UDaily, WDDE radio, The Coast Press, and The News Journal (with Adam on the front page!).
+Our DESG-funded zooscan project has been featured in UDaily, WDDE radio, The Coast Press, The News Journal (with graduate student Adam Wickline on the front page!), and WHYY First.

 Jon participated in a symposium on Polar Night biology at the Arctic Change 2014 meeting in Canada.
 More details on this and other presentations can be found on the Mare Incognitum website.

 Our DSG ZooScan project was featured in the Environmental Monitor.